kubevirt/user-guide/docs/virtual_machines/dedicated_cpu_resources.md

 Kubevirt will verify that all the necessary conditions are met, for the Kubernetes CPU manager to pin the virt-launcher container to dedicated host CPUs.
-Once, virt-launcher is running, the VMI’s vCPUs will be pinned to the pCPUS that has been dedicated for the virt-launcher container.
+Once, virt-launcher is running, the VMI's vCPUs will be pinned to the pCPUS that has been dedicated for the virt-launcher container.

-Expressing the desired amount of VMI’s vCPUs can be done by either setting the guest topology in `spec.domain.cpu` (`sockets`, `cores`, `threads`) or `spec.domain.resources.[requests/limits].cpu` to a whole number, integer (e.g. 1, 2, etc) indicating the number of vCPUs requested for the VMI.
+Expressing the desired amount of VMI's vCPUs can be done by either setting the guest topology in `spec.domain.cpu` (`sockets`, `cores`, `threads`) or `spec.domain.resources.[requests/limits].cpu` to a whole number integer ([1-9]+) indicating the number of vCPUs requested for the VMI.
 Number of vCPUs is counted as `sockets * cores * threads` or if `spec.domain.cpu` is empty then it takes value from `spec.domain.resources.requests.cpu` or